Net-Advantage/Nabs/README.md

 These libraries are made available to customers of Net Advantage Business Solutions and form part our our consulting services.

-We believe that software development teams' primary objective is to address business needs.
-In order to do this certain technical
+We believe that software development teams' primary objective is to solve address business requirements.
+Some form of work is required to solve technical challenges, but this should be minimised.

-The primary pupose is to provide a set of opinionated libraries to development teams in order to get them solving business challenges rather than working out how to approach aspects of their technical projects.
+The primary purpose of this repo is to provide a set of opinionated libraries to development teams in order to abstract away the technical aspects that do not contribute directly to addressing the business requirements.

 [Nabs Code Coverage](https://net-advantage.github.io/Nabs/coverage)